iegomez/mosquitto-go-auth/README.md

-# mosquitto-go-auth
+# Mosquitto Go Auth

-Mosquitto auth plugin using Go and cgo
+Mosquitto Go Auth is an authentication and authorization plugin for the Mosquitto MQTT broker.

 ### Intro

-This is an authentication and authorization plugin for [mosquitto](https://mosquitto.org/), a well known open source MQTT broker, written (almost) entirely in Go.
-It uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.
+This is an authentication and authorization plugin for [mosquitto](https://mosquitto.org/), a well known open source MQTT broker.
+It's written (almost) entirely in Go: it uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.

 It is greatly inspired in [jpmens'](https://github.com/jpmens) [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug).